 - Facilitate a collaborative learning process on UF-NBS, connecting practitioners, businesses, policymakers and scientists (WP3).
 A co-design approach early in the project will be implemented to ensure that its research programme fits well the demand of end-users, and engages stakeholders and scientists in problem-oriented knowledge generation through a set of targeted learning mechanisms.

 - Develop decision support tools and guidelines for cost-effectively expanding, governing and managing UF-NBS (WP4).
-The goal of the project is the development of user-targeted outputs to support cities, planners, business and civil society in implementing UF-NBS.
-The tools will support decision making and provide provide knowledge on the design, governance and management of UF-NBS, and on sustainable business models relating to them.
+The goal of the project is the development of user-targeted outputs to support cities, planners, businesses and civil society in implementing UF-NBS.
+The tools will support decision making and provide knowledge on the design, governance and management of UF-NBS, and sustainable business models relating to them.

 Dr Tomasz Bergier is the Sendzimir Foundation expert engaged in this project, co-leading WP4.

 More information can be found on the project website: http://clearinghouseproject.eu

 Project budget: the total budget for the 4-year project is 7.7 million EUR, of which the EC is contributing about 5 million EUR.
 This project has received funding from the European H2020 Research and Innovation Programme under the Grant Agreement n° 821242.
 Several Chinese CLEARING HOUSE partners have also contributed to the funding.